 Through a partnership between VICODEC and Kenya Works, we are now producing our own superior, eco-friendly pad to address this essential need for girls and women in Kenya.
 We are helping girls to stay in school to reach their full potential.
 This collaboration with Kenya Works has enabled VICODEC to develop a strong income-generating activity that provides job security for the production staff.
 One more way we are working to empower women in Kenya.

 The Kenya Works motto is “Partnering with communities, expanding opportunities.”
 The communities involved in the Makini Initiative are primary and secondary school girls as well as women’s groups in Kenya.
 Expanded opportunities are being realized through continuous education made possible with the availability and understanding of proper hygiene products and menstrual management.
 The considerable increase in self-confidence and school participation all translate into empowerment of the girls and women involved in the program.

-In 2016, the Makini pad product was distributed to over 11,000 young girls and women in Kenya.
-Our goal for 2017 is 15,000.
-We are committed to increasing our footprint with the Makini Initiative and ask for your support this important program.
-It really is about the women honoring themselves, their bodies and their futures.
+In 2017, the Makini pad product was distributed to over 15,000 young girls and women in Kenya.
+Our goal for 2018 is 22,000.
+We are committed to increasing our footprint with the Makini Initiative and ask for your support this important program, empowering women to honor themselves, their bodies and their futures.

 A map of some of the areas and schools where Makini Pads have been distributed.

 Caroline Wanjiru Gitau

 Each school receives a Makini-Pad instructional manual, evaluation form, school-participation agreement, and a Makini Pad Purse for each girl.

 Each girl receives a Makini Pad Purse, containing 8 sanitary pads, 2 leak-proof winged holders, 2 bags to securely store soiled pads and a Use and Care sheet.